 Here to Stay

-In the early days, CoC certification was widely described as a means by trash3which a certified and labelled product on a store shelf could be traced all the way back to a tree growing in a certified forest.
+In the early days, CoC certification was widely described as a means by which a certified and labelled product on a store shelf could be traced all the way back to a tree growing in a certified forest.
 This made a nice-sounding story and I still hear it repeated from time to time today.
 Now, however, it is a bit more complicated.
 CoC does provide tracing back to the source.
 But the source might well be a trash can – making the story a little less “warm and fuzzy.”

 The question about whether recycled wood products are “better” or “as good as” certified, virgin products is a complex one.
 The answer won’t be simple and will vary with markets, geography, politics, and maybe even climate.
 If you are interesting in exploring this subject further, I recommend this paper by The Dovetail Partners.